antor940/AFKBot/files/config.md

 		"delay": How much time it will pass after the Bot has died and the [message] gets sent, in milliseconds.
 		"message": The message to be sent.

+    	"block-generators": Options for the module that breaks blocks continuosly.
+		"block-to-break": Coordinates of the block.
+Bot won't do anything if the block is out of his reach.
+You have to move him first.
+			"x": X coordinate of the block.
+			"y": Y coordinate of the block.
+			"z": Z coordinate of the block.

 	"viewer": Viewer options.
 		"enable": Having this set to false, the Bot won't create a Viewer.
 		"first-person": If the viewer should be on first person.